AkseliLarikka/PythonProjects/Bagels/README.md

 modifications to the code and rerun the program to see what effect the changes have.

-1. What happens when you change the NUM_DIGITS constant?
+1. What happens when you change the NUM_DIGITS constant?<br>
 ANS:

-2. What happens when you change the MAX_GUESSES constant?
+2. What happens when you change the MAX_GUESSES constant?<br>
 ANS:

-3. What happens if you set NUM_DIGITS to a number larger than 10?
+3. What happens if you set NUM_DIGITS to a number larger than 10?<br>
 ANS:

-4. What happens if you replace secretNum = getSecretNum() on line 30 with secretNum = '123'?
+4. What happens if you replace secretNum = getSecretNum() on line 30 with secretNum = '123'?<br>
 ANS:

-5. What error message do you get if you delete or comment out numGuesses = 1 on line 34?
+5. What error message do you get if you delete or comment out numGuesses = 1 on line 34?<br>
 ANS:

-6. What happens if you delete or comment out random.shuffle(numbers) on line 62?
+6. What happens if you delete or comment out random.shuffle(numbers) on line 62?<br>
 ANS:

-7. What happens if you delete or comment out if guess == secretNum: on line 74 and return 'You got it!' on line 75?
+7. What happens if you delete or comment out if guess == secretNum: on line 74 and return 'You got it!' on line 75?<br>
 ANS:

-8. What happens if you comment out numGuesses += 1 on line 44?
+8. What happens if you comment out numGuesses += 1 on line 44?<br>
 ANS: